jeff5/very-slow-jython/src/site/sphinx/treepython/type+dispatch.rst

 an implementation of ``__add__`` (say) could return ``NotImplemented`` for certain *values*, causing delegation to the ``__radd__`` function of the other type.
-This hardly ever happens in practice, the determinant usually *is* just the types involved, and it can be accommodated in the technique we're about to demonstrate.
+This hardly ever happens in practice -- the determinant usually *is* just the types involved -- and it can be accommodated in the technique we're about to demonstrate.

 Mapping to a Specialised Implementation